bkwon0402/bkwon0402.github.io/item/kbeauty.md

 The final product concept allows users to search for a specific product or brand and find out 1) whether it’s reputable or not 2) whether it’s recommended for them.
 Ratings are based on reviews aggregated from Korea's major cosmetics review sites.

-In addition, the product lets users discover Korea’s best products and makes customized recommendations Finally, the product also lets users discover Korea’s best brands.
+In addition, the product lets users discover Korea’s best products and makes customized recommendations.
+Finally, the product also lets users discover Korea’s best brands.

 <div class="bestselling1"></div>
 <br>